forcha/RestorePresentedIssue/README.md

 RestorePresentedIssue
 =====================

+## Update

+I could fix it adding a call to [window makeKeyAndVisible] inside application:willFinishLaunchingWithOptions:

+## Issue

 I created this project to isolate an issue I am having with state restoration and a presented view controller.

 I have root view controller that has a button that will present another view controller.
 Everything is done using storyboards.